-Collecting and analyzing volatile organic compounds (VOCs) on exhaled breath represents a powerful and versatile means to detect and monitor a wide range of diseases and biological effects.
-Breath collection can be completely non-invasive and can be applied for use with patients affected by a range of conditions including inflammation, respiratory diseases, liver and metabolic diseases as well as cancers.
+Collecting and analyzing volatile organic compounds (VOCs) on exhaled breath could represent a powerful and versatile means to detect and monitor a wide range of diseases and biological effects.
+Breath collection can be completely non-invasive and could be applied for use with patients affected by a range of conditions including inflammation, respiratory diseases, liver and metabolic diseases as well as cancers.
 A growing body of evidence from around the world demonstrates the potential of techniques such as Breath Biopsy for early detection of diseases and precision medicine.

 One of the breath collection challenges that Breath Biopsy® addresses is the presence of background VOCs in samples.
 Food, drink, flowers, cleaning products, pollution etc. are all sources of VOCs and the air in a room will always contain a broad selection of VOCs that have nothing to do with a patient’s health.
 Background VOCs add to the complexity of studying breath since each sample contains a combination of VOCs from biological and external environmental sources.

 As an additional challenge, the selection of background VOCs is highly dependent on location.
 This means that collected breath samples often contain VOCs that are more related to location than to subject health and can be one reason for proposed breath biomarkers failing to pass validation.
 Many studies control for this by collecting all samples in the same room, but this isn’t a practical solution for large scale trials or eventual clinical applications.